Megan Lloyd George: Liberal Party

 Like her brother, Gwilym, she followed her father into politics.
 She became the first female MP in Wales when she won Anglesey for the Liberals in 1929.

 Along with her father, she refused to support Ramsay MacDonald's National Government in 1931 and successfully held Anglesey as an opposition Liberal at the 1931 General Election.
 She held the seat again as a Liberal from 1935 to 1951.
 During World War II, she was a member of Radical Action, which called for a more radical political stance and for the party to withdraw from the war-time electoral truce.

 Throughout the 1940s and 1950s she campaigned for a Welsh Parliament and the creation of a Secretary of State for Wales.
 Prominent among the radicals in the Liberal Party, she opposed what she saw as the party's drift away from her father's brand of liberalism.
 During the late 1940s, Lady Megan (as she was universally known) remained on friendly terms with Clement Attlee and there were rumours that she would join the Labour Party.
 In 1949, Lady Megan was elected Deputy Leader of the Liberal Party in a bid to create unity, but after losing her seat she stood down in 1952.
 Disillusioned with the Liberals, she indicated in November that year that she would not stand again in Anglesey.

 Labour Party

 In 1955, Lady Megan defected to the Labour Party.
 In 1957, she stood against the Liberals as the Labour Party candidate at a by-election in Carmarthen and won the seat, which she held until her death from breast cancer at Pwllheli in 1966, aged 64.

 She was Philip Noel-Baker's romantic partner from 1936 until Irene Noel-Baker's death in 1956.

 Awards and legacy

-She was posthumously appointed as a Companion of Honour in the Dissolution Honours List published five days after her death.
+She was posthumously appointed as a Member of the Order of the Companions of Honour in the Dissolution Honours List published five days after her death.

 In 2016 she was included in a list of "the 50 greatest Welsh men and women of all time".

 In 2019 a Purple Plaque to commemorate her was installed on the building that had been her family home in Cricieth.